Swim test rules & guidelines

 - Life-jackets, ideally those designed specifically for rowing, should be available to those who are not sure about their swimming ability.

 - Clubs should consider special safety measures for those who have not yet been swim-tested, for example, that they should only go out in eights, in green flag conditions, with an experienced cox and with a bank-rider carrying a throw-line.
+This should be part of the Club Safety Plan.

 - A special risk-assessment be carried out relating to the safety of those who have not yet been swim-tested.